DanielOgorchock/ST_Anything/HubDuino/README.md

   - RelaySwitch: "relaySwitch1", "relaySwitch2", "relaySwitch3", ...
   - Temperature: "temperature1", "temperature2", "temperature3", ...
   - Humidity: "humidity1", "humidity2", "humidity3", ...
+  - Servo: "servo1", "servo2", "servo3", ...
   - ***Special Case*** DHT22 Temp/Humid: "temphumid1" along with last two arguments being "temperature1" and "humidity1", ...
+  - ***Special Case*** DS18B20 Temperature: "temperature1" if only one sensor, "temperature" if using multiples as the 1, 2, 3 will be auto added to the end of the name

 4) If you are using a W5100 Ethernet Shield with an Arduino, the MAC address must start with '06' in order to be sure you're using a ***locally administered unicast MAC address***.
 Make sure that you have unique MAC addresses if you use more than one W5100 on your network.

 5) When entering the MAC address into the Device Preferences in the Hubitat hub parent device web page, ***please be sure to enter it without delimiters (i.e. NO COLONS!), and in UPPERCASE***.
 It should be in the form '06AB02CD03EF' without the quotes.
 The MAC address will be printed out in the Arduino IDE Serial Monitor window (115200 baud) when the board is restarted.